gridsome/gridsome.org/docs/pagination.md

 # Pagination

 Use the `@paginate` directive in your GraphQL query to add pagination for a list of source nodes.
-The query will recieve a `$page` variable you can use to load sources for a specific page.
+The query will receive a `$page` variable you can use to load sources for a specific page.

 ```html
 <template>